 Erotic photography is almost as old as photography itself.
 Stereoscopic images of nude females were made by photographers like Auguste Belloc and Félix-Jacques Moulin in the 1850s.
 Erotic images became widely available in the beginning of the 20th century.

 Jules Richard was a French industrialist who had a great influence on the popularity of stereo photography at the beginning of the 20th century.
-He introduced two new image formats and launched a wide range of stereo cameras, stereoscopes and accessories in various price ranges.
+He introduced two new image formats and launched a wide range of stereo cameras, stereoscopes and accessories.

-The Glyphoscope was a stereo camera using glass plates, developed by the famous manufacturer Jules Richard from Paris.
+The Glyphoscope was a stereo camera using glass plates, developed by Jules Richard from Paris.
 It was a compact, simple and affordable camera that could also serve as a stereoscope.